In trickle-down Abenomics, some Toyota suppliers come up dry

 At this small company based in Aichi prefecture, home to Toyota and much of its supply chain, orders have yet to recover from the global financial crisis, and profitability has actually fallen.
 Operating profit margin has fallen to below 2 percent from around 5 percent in 2008, largely due to pressure to cut parts pricing, said the executive.

-Like other suppliers interviewed for this story, the executive declined to be identified for fear of jeopardizing the firm’s position in Toyota’s supply chain.
+Like other suppliers interviewed for this story, the executive declined to be identified for fear of jeopardising the firm’s position in Toyota’s supply chain.

 Toyota did not comment on details about pricing and cost arrangements with its suppliers.